-- 6. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 7.
-The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2008 financial audit report. - 8.
+- 8. The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 9.
 We applied financial condition assessment procedures pursuant to Rule 10.556(7) and no deteriorating financial conditions were noted.
 It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.